-- (1) Except as otherwise noted, the individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names. - (2) The percentages are based on 48,656,884 shares of NL common stock outstanding as of the record date. - (3) The percentages are based on 113,253,418 shares of Valhi common stock outstanding as of the record date.
-NL, one of its wholly owned subsidiaries and Kronos Worldwide directly hold 3,604,790, 1,186,200 and 354,537 shares of Valhi common stock, respectively.
+- (1) Except as otherwise noted, the individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names.
+See footnote 4 to the Ownership of CompX Table above for a description of the ownership of NL and Valhi by Harold C. Simmons and persons and entities related to him. - (2) The percentages are based on 48,662,884 shares of NL common stock outstanding as of the record date. - (3) The percentages are based on 113,036,483 shares of Valhi common stock outstanding as of the record date.
+NL, one of its wholly owned subsidiaries and Kronos Worldwide directly hold 3,604,790, 1,186,200 and 574,972 shares of Valhi common stock, respectively.
 Since NL and Kronos Worldwide are majority owned subsidiaries of Valhi and pursuant to Delaware law, Valhi treats the shares of its common stock that NL, its subsidiary and Kronos Worldwide hold as treasury stock for voting purposes.
 For the purposes of calculating the percentage ownership of the outstanding shares of Valhi common stock as of the record date in this proxy statement, such shares are not deemed outstanding. - (4) See footnote 4 to the Ownership of CompX Table above for a description of certain relationships among the individuals or group appearing in this table.
-All of our director nominees or executive officers who are also directors or executive officers of Contran or any of its affiliated entities disclaim beneficial ownership of the shares of NL or Valhi common stock that such entities directly or indirectly own. - See footnote 4 to the Ownership of CompX Table for additional disclosure regarding pledged shares and shares held in margin accounts. - (5) The shares of Valhi common stock shown as beneficially owned by Glenn R. Simmons include 1,500 shares his wife holds and 1,100 shares she holds in her retirement account, with respect to all of which shares he disclaims beneficial ownership.
+All of our directors or executive officers who are also directors or executive officers of Contran or any of its affiliated entities disclaim beneficial ownership of the shares of NL or Valhi common stock that such entities directly or indirectly own. - See footnote 4 to the Ownership of CompX Table for additional disclosure regarding pledged shares and shares held in margin accounts. - (5) The shares of Valhi common stock shown as beneficially owned by Glenn R. Simmons include 1,100 shares his wife holds in her retirement accounts, with respect to all of which shares he disclaims beneficial ownership.

-ELECTION OF DIRECTORS
+PROPOSAL 1 ELECTION OF DIRECTORS

 Our bylaws provide that the board of directors shall consist of one or more members as determined by our board of directors or stockholders.
-Our board of directors has currently set the number of directors at seven and recommends the seven director nominees named in this proxy statement for election at our 2011 annual stockholder meeting.
-The directors elected at the meeting will hold office until our 2012 annual stockholder meeting and until their successors are duly elected and qualified or their earlier removal or resignation.
+Our board of directors has currently set the number of directors at seven and recommends the seven director nominees named in this proxy statement for election at our 2012 annual stockholder meeting.
+The directors elected at the meeting will hold office until our 2013 annual stockholder meeting and until their successors are duly elected and qualified or their earlier removal or resignation.

-Except for Serena S. Connelly, all of the director nominees are currently members of our board of directors whose terms will expire at the 2011 annual meeting.
+All of the director nominees are currently members of our board of directors whose terms will expire at the 2012 annual meeting.
 All of the nominees have agreed to serve if elected.
 If any nominee is not available for election at the meeting, your shares will be voted FOR an alternate nominee to be selected by the board of directors, unless you withhold authority to vote for such unavailable nominee.
 The board of directors believes that all of its nominees will be available for election at the meeting and will serve if elected.